Summit to delve into Antarctic ecology

-When they return to meetings, several crucial environmental issues are on the agenda.
+On the agenda of the "Ministerial on Ice" are several crucial environmental issues.
 At the top of the list are concerns about overfishing.

 At least 70 fishing boats are believed to be illegally taking Patagonian toothfish in the Southern Ocean waters.
 Despite international efforts to stop them, the poachers haul in more than twice the quota of toothfish set in the 1959 treaty.